A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-The first reference-less class-agnostic counting method was introduced in~\cite{DBLP:conf/accv/RanjanN22}.
+\paragraph{RepRPN-Counter} The first reference-less class-agnostic counting method was introduced in~\cite{DBLP:conf/accv/RanjanN22}.
 In this paper, Ranjan et al. introduced the Repetitive Region Proposal Network Counter (RepRPN-Counter), which predicts separate density maps for each repetitive object category in a given query image.
 The model is based on FamNet~\cite{DBLP:conf/cvpr/RanjanSNH21} and includes an upstream module called the Repetitive Region Proposal Network (RepRPN), designed to automatically identify exemplars of repetitive objects in the image, which are then passed to FamNet for further processing.
 RepRPN takes inspiration from the Region Proposal Network (RPN) of the popular Faster R-CNN object detector~\cite{DBLP:conf/nips/RenHGS15}.
 RPN typically calculates proposal boxes and objectness scores, but RepRPN additionally outputs a so-called repetition score, indicating how frequently an object within the proposals appears in the image.
-These repetition scores are used to select exemplars from the repetitive object categories in the query image, with the highest-scoring proposals chosen as exemplars.
-However, the original RPN generated region proposals based on anchors -- predefined bounding boxes of varying sizes and aspect ratios used as reference points for object detection -- which did not cover the entire image, a critical requirement for computing the global repetition score.
-To address this, the authors incorporated Encoder Self-Attention layers~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, which can integrate information from similar feature vectors across the entire convolutional feature map of the image, enabling efficient computation of the global repetition score at any anchor location.
-Another challenge the authors faced was training RepRPN, particularly due to the missing labels in class-agnostic counting datasets such as FSC-147~\cite{DBLP:conf/cvpr/RanjanSNH21}.
-Specifically, exemplar bounding boxes and dots are provided for only a single object category, but images may contain other unlabeled categories (see also Sec.~\ref{sec:dataset}).
-However, forcing RepRPN-Counter to predict zero counts for these unannotated objects could negatively impact its performance.
-To address this issue, the authors employed knowledge transfer from teacher networks.
-They used RepRPN, trained on the MSCOCO dataset~\cite{DBLP:conf/eccv/LinMBHPRDZ14}, as a teacher network to generate target labels for the objectness and repetition scores of proposals that do not overlap with annotated objects in CAC datasets.
-Instead, to generate target density maps for the unannotated proposals, they leveraged a pre-trained FamNet, capable of predicting density maps for novel object classes based on a single exemplar.
+These repetition scores are used to select exemplars from the repetitive object categories in the query image, with the highest-scoring proposals chosen as exemplars. \csname rev1\endcsname{A key challenge in training RepRPN was the lack of labels in class-agnostic counting datasets like FSC-147~\cite{DBLP:conf/cvpr/RanjanSNH21}, where annotations are provided for only one object category, despite the presence of other unannotated objects (see also Sec.~\ref{sec:dataset}).
+Penalizing predictions for these unlabeled objects could harm performance.
+To overcome this, the authors used knowledge transfer: RepRPN trained on MSCOCO~\cite{DBLP:conf/eccv/LinMBHPRDZ14} acted as a teacher to assign objectness and repetition scores to proposals not overlapping with annotated objects, while a pre-trained FamNet generated density maps for these proposals using single exemplars.}